mani-barathi/Blog_Webapp/README.md

 # Blog_Webapp
-Blog Application developed using Flask, Vanilla JS and Bootstrap Blog Web Application where users can create, edit, comment on Blogs.
+Blog Web Application developed using Flask, Vanilla JS and Bootstrap, where users can create, edit and comment on Blogs.

 Link - https://flaskblogapplication.herokuapp.com/